 Often referred to as SSDI, Social Security Disability Insurance pays benefits to any person who sustains a qualifying disability, so long as the person has worked long enough (and recently enough) and paid Social Security taxes on his or her earnings.
 For instance, a 50-year-old typically needs seven years of work credits to qualify for SSDI.1

-Employees do not need a special policy to qualify for SSDI benefits, but these benefits alone are barely enough to keep a recipient above the poverty level.2 Also, unlike many private disability insurance policies, SSDI only covers employees who are completely unable to work due to a severe, long-term, total disability.
+Unlike many private disability insurance policies, SSDI only covers employees who are completely unable to work due to a severe, long-term, total disability.
 This means that the disability must prevent an employee not only from carrying out his or her current job, but also prevent the person from working in any other capacity.
-(There are some conditions that allow a person to work part-time and still receive SSDI, but there is a strict income cap.)
+(There are some conditions that allow a person to work part time and still receive SSDI, but there is a strict income cap.)

-SSDI has a five-month waiting period.
-The majority of claims are initially denied, and the appeals process can be lengthy.3
+SSDI has a five month waiting period.
+The majority of claims are initially denied, and the appeals process can be lengthy.2

-Workers’ compensation insurance (often called “workers’ comp” or the more archaic “workman’s comp”) only covers disabilities that stem from workplace-sustained injuries or illnesses.
+Workers’ compensation insurance (often called “workers’ comp” or “workman’s comp”) only covers disabilities that stem from workplace-sustained injuries or illnesses.
 Most states require companies with employees to carry workers’ compensation insurance, and requirements vary from one state to another.

-Generally, though, here’s how workers’ compensation works: When employees become injured or sick due to a work-related cause, they have a certain period of time to report their condition to their employer.
+Generally, workers' compensation works when employees become injured or sick due to a work-related cause, and they have a certain period of time to report their condition to their employer.
 Then, the company can file a claim on behalf of the employee with a state Workers’ Compensation Board or other agency responsible for processing claims.
 Employers are also required to quickly report incidents to the Occupational Safety and Health Administration.

 Workers’ compensation insurance covers disabilities such as carpal tunnel, back injuries from repetitive movement, lung damage from inhaling toxic substances, workplace falls and injuries sustained in work-related automobile accidents.
 However, workers’ compensation does not cover injuries that occur off the job.

-Unlike workers’ compensation insurance, both short-and long-term disability policies can cover employees regardless of whether their disabilities stem from workplace injuries.
-And unlike Social Security Disability Insurance, both short-and long-term disability insurance require employees or their employer to buy a policy to obtain coverage.
+Unlike workers’ compensation insurance, both short-term and long-term disability policies can cover employees regardless of whether their disabilities stem from workplace injuries.
+And unlike Social Security Disability Insurance, both short-term and long-term disability insurance require employees or their employer to buy a policy to obtain coverage.

 Get started on helping to protect your workforce with disability coverage from Aflac.
 Contact your Aflac benefits advisor today, or complete the “Request Info” form at Aflac.com/business.